June 9, 2025

 The 70s

 The 1970s saw the emergence of new musical styles and voices that transformed the Bollywood soundscape.
-Rafi faced stiff competition from the rising star Kishore Kumar, who became the preferred voice for the then superstar Rajesh Khanna and the emerging Amitabh Bachchan.
+Mohammed Rafi faced stiff competition from the rising star Kishore Kumar, who became the preferred voice for the then superstar Rajesh Khanna and the emerging Amitabh Bachchan.
 Despite this, Rafi’s versatility and unparalleled talent ensured that he remained a formidable presence in the industry.

 Throughout the 1970s, Rafi continued to work with a variety of music directors who had been integral to his success in the previous decades.
 His collaborations with composers like Laxmikant-Pyarelal, Madan Mohan, Kalyanji AanadJi, and R.D.
 Burman resulted in a number of hit songs that are cherished to this day.
 Rafi’s ability to adapt to the changing musical landscape while maintaining his unique style was evident in his work during this period.